Our npm namespace has changed. Developers should update their projects to continue accessing our components.

 Choosing the right package for your project

-The Ontario Design System offers 3 different packages that bundle different parts of the Design System:
+The Ontario Design System offers 3 different packages that bundle different parts of the design system:

 Choose the package that aligns best with your application, depending on your needs.
 For example, if you are using React, use the React Web Component Library package.